andy-thomason/Vookoo/README.md

-Vookoo: Vulkan Utititles Library
+Vookoo: Vulkan Utilities Library
 ================================

-A simple utilities library in modern C++ for the Vulkan graphics API that has sensible defaults and an easy programming interface.
+A simple utilities library in modern +C+ for the Vulkan graphics API that has sensible defaults and an easy programming interface.

 Intended to be a "GLUT" for Vulkan.